otonashixav/gs-sim/README.md

 # gs-sim

-A combat simulator for Genshin Impact.
+A combat simulator for Genshin Impact, written in Typescript.